 However, they still enable you to contribute up to the same annual limit as traditional IRAs.
 The returns on the investments are also able to grow tax-free until retirement.

-They are also strictly to purchase gold or other precious metals.
+They are also strictly to purchase gold, silver, platinum or palladium.
 Hence, they are not for investors looking to simply invest in gold stocks, EFTs, mutual funds, etc.

 What to Look for in a Good Gold IRA Company

 Gold IRA companies differ from one company to another; however, some things to look for in a good company include: